-- Start by gathering all your supplies for this art project.
+- First, start by gathering all your supplies for this art project.
 This way you don’t have to leave your little ones unattended while they create their snowflake painting.

-- I used my Cricut Explore Air 2 to create the snowflake.
-The image was free but you can purchase other designs for a small fee.
-My canvas panel is pretty big so I decided to create a snowflake that measures around 8 x 8.
+- Next, download and print your favorite snowflake template.
+I used my Cricut Explore Air 2 to create the snowflake.
+My canvas panel is pretty big, so I decided to create a snowflake that measures around 8 x 8.

 - Once your snowflake is cut, remove the back and place the adhesive side on the canvas panel or cardstock.
-If you don’t have a cutting machine, use masking tape to create your snowflake.
-It doesn’t have to be perfect.
+If you didn’t use a cutting machine, use masking tape to create your snowflake or tape the free template on the panel or cardstock.

-- Next, get painting!
+- It’s time to start painting!
 Let your kids have fun with this art project.
 Add the paint to a paper plate or plastic paint palette.
 I selected different shades of blue and white.
-However, chose whatever color makes your kids happy.
+However, choose whatever color makes your kids happy.
 Use the round foam brush or cotton balls to paint the canvas.

-- Finally, before the paint completely dries, remove the vinyl or masking tape.
+- Finally, before the paint completely dries, remove the snowflake vinyl or taped snowflake.
 You can also add glitter if it makes your child happy.

 I really love the way my toddler’s snowflake painting turned out.
 He had so much fun creating this winter art project.
 I suggest letting your little ones mix the colors on the canvas.
 You can use different shades of blue or add purple and pink.